iqm-finland/qiskit-on-iqm/docs/user_guide.rst

                                      ║
     meas_2: ═════════════════════════╩═

-To execute this circuit against an IQM quantum computer you need to initialize an appropriate Qiskit backend instance that represents the IQM quantum computer under use, and simply use Qiskit's ``execute`` function as normal:
+To execute this circuit on an IQM quantum computer you need to initialize an :class:`.IQMProvider` instance with the IQM server URL, use it to retrieve an :class:`.IQMBackend` instance representing the quantum computer, and use Qiskit's ``execute`` function as usual:

 .. code-block:: python